 The homework assignments are crucial to the course and will be reviewed in class.
 Late assignments lose points; copies and exact duplicates are unacceptable.
-Paper submissions are preferred, or you may email your homework, only PDF files please.
+You can submit your assignments online.
 If you seriously attempt all assignments, your chance of doing well on the exams is much improved.
-Both the midterms exams and the final are multiple choice; both are closed book.
+Both the midterms and the final are a combination of multiple choice questions and longer problems; both are closed book.
 The final is comprehensive in coverage.
 The exam must be taken at the scheduled time.
 Incompletes are not generally given for nonmedical reasons.